Optometry Practice Staffing: Build Your Dream Team

 For practices struggling with phone coverage, consider how missed calls impact your bottom line.
 Even one missed call during lunch breaks can cost hundreds in lost revenue.

-The Hiring Process That Attracts Top Talent
+What Hiring Process Attracts Top Talent?

 Generic job postings attract generic candidates.
 To find exceptional staff, your hiring process must stand out.

-Write Job Descriptions That Convert
+How Do You Write Job Descriptions That Convert?

 Skip the bullet-point list of duties.
 Instead, tell candidates what success looks like in the role.